Writing & Living in Hanoi, Vietnam

 My first visit to Vietnam was in late 2014.
 As a solo traveler learning the ropes, I can truthfully say the first week was a bit bewildering.
-Most of the time those first few days I had little clue what was going on.
+For those first few days, I had little clue what was going on.

 However, once you get over the culture shock if you haven’t been to SE Asia before, it all kinda starts to make sense.
 That said, there’s a surprise around every corner.
 Guaranteed there will be a WTF moment every day.

-Like many people I was inspired to travel to Vietnam after having watched Top Gear – Vietnam Special.
-This was basically an hour long advert for Vietnam tourism.
+Like many people, I was inspired to travel to Vietnam after having watched Top Gear – Vietnam Special.
+This was basically an hour-long advert for Vietnam tourism.
 I sat transfixed and soon as the credits rolled I said, “That’s where I am going.”
-My much delayed gap year finally had a starting point, with the rest of itinerary flowing on from Vietnam.
+My much-delayed gap year finally had a starting point, with the rest of the itinerary flowing on from Vietnam.